katiajensen26/startup/notes.md

-# CS 260 Notes - This is my practice notes
+# CS 260 Notes

+#First Notes

+I learned a lot about how git works and how to work with it in the terminal.
+I am definitely going to need to practice but I know I will understand it better as I go along.

 [My startup - Simon](https://simon.cs260.click)